Sorry, you need to enable JavaScript to visit this website.

 Long sessions

 It’s far better to do several very short training sessions on the same day than one long one.
-Often puppies learn far more if they have a break to absorb what they learnt and come back to the next session far better than they ended the last one.
+Puppies learn far more if they have a break to absorb what they learnt and will usually come back to the next session far better than they ended the last one.

 Before starting training, it’s a good idea to make sure that your pup is ready and eager to learn.
 You want to make sure they are awake and not sleepy - and that you are not training straight after a meal (when they aren’t going to be interested in working for treats).